reflectoring/reflectoring.github.io/_posts/2020-12-27-spring-boot-exception-handling.md

 Find other parameters in the [`@ControllerAdvice` annotation docs](https://www.javadoc.io/doc/org.springframework/spring-web/4.3.8.RELEASE/org/springframework/web/bind/annotation/ControllerAdvice.html).

 ### `ResponseEntityExceptionHandler`
-According to its documentation, `ResponseEntityExceptionHandler` is a convenient base class for   controller advice classes.
+`ResponseEntityExceptionHandler` is a convenient base class for controller advice classes.
 It provides exception handlers for internal Spring exceptions.
 If we don't extend it, then all the exceptions will be redirected to `DefaultHandlerExceptionResolver` which returns a `ModelAndView` object.
-Since we are on the mission to handle all the exceptions by ourselves, we don't want to miss those.
+Since we are on the mission to shape our own error response, we don't want that.

 As you can see we have overridden two of the `ResponseEntityExceptionHandler` methods:
 * `handleMethodArgumentNotValid()`: in the [@ExceptionHandler](#exceptionhandler) section we have implemented a handler for it ourselves.
 In here we have only overridden its behavior.
 * `handleExceptionInternal()`: all the handlers in the `ResponseEntityExceptionHandler` use this function to build the `ResponseEntity` similar to our `buildErrorResponse()`.
-If we don't override this then the clients will receive only the HTTP status in the response but since we want to include the HTTP status in our response bodies as well, we have overridden the method.
+If we don't override this then the clients will receive only the HTTP status in the response header but since we want to include the HTTP status in our response bodies as well, we have overridden the method.

 <div class="notice warning">
-  <h4>Handling <code>NoHandlerFoundException`</code> requires few extra Steps</h4>
+  <h4>Handling <code>NoHandlerFoundException</code> Requires a Few Extra Steps</h4>
   <p>
-  This exception occurs when you try to call an API which doesn't exist in the system.
-Despite us implementing it's handler via <code>ResponseEntityExceptionHandler</code> class the exception is redirected to <code>DefaultHandlerExceptionResolver</code>.
+  This exception occurs when you try to call an API that doesn't exist in the system.
+Despite us implementing its handler via <code>ResponseEntityExceptionHandler</code> class the exception is redirected to <code>DefaultHandlerExceptionResolver</code>.
   </p>
   <p>
-  In order to redirect the exception to our advice we need to set a couple of properties in the the properties file: <code>spring.mvc.throw-exception-if-no-handler-found=true</code> and <code
+  To redirect the exception to our advice we need to set a couple of properties in the the properties file: <code>spring.mvc.throw-exception-if-no-handler-found=true</code> and <code
 >spring.web.resources.add-mappings=false</code>
   </p>
   <p>Credit: <a href="https://stackoverflow.com/questions/36733254/spring-boot-rest-how-to-configure-404-resource-not-found">Stackoverflow user mengchengfeng</a>.</p>
 </div>

-### Some Points to Keep in Mind when Using @ControllerAdvice
+### Some Points to Keep in Mind when Using `@ControllerAdvice`

-* To keep things simple always have only one Controller Advice class in the project.
+* To keep things simple always have only one controller advice class in the project.
 It's good to have a single repository of all the exceptions in the application.
-In case you create multiple then try to utilize `basePackages` or `annotations` property to make it clear what controllers it's going to advise.
+In case you create multiple controller advice, try to utilize the `basePackages` or `annotations` properties to make it clear what controllers it's going to advise.
-* **Spring can process controller advice classes in any order** unless, of course, we haven't annotated it with `@Order` annotation.
-So, be mindful when you write a catch-all handler in them.
+* **Spring can process controller advice classes in any order** unless we have annotated it with the `@Order` annotation.
+So, be mindful when you write a catch-all handler if you have more than one controller advice.
 Especially when you have not specified `basePackages` or `annotations` in the annotation.

 ## How Does Spring Process The Exceptions?
 Now that we have introduced the mechanisms available to us for handling exceptions in Spring, let's understand in brief how Spring handles it and when one mechanism gets prioritized over the other.

-Have a look through the following flow chart that traces the process of the exception handling by Spring:
+Have a look through the following flow chart that traces the process of the exception handling by Spring if we have not built our own exception handler:

 ![Spring Exception Handling Flow](/assets/img/posts/spring-exception-handling/spring-exception-handling-mechanism.png)

 ## Conclusion
-When an exception crosses the bounds of the controller, it's destined to reach the client, either in form of a JSON response or an HTML web page.
+When an exception crosses the boundary of the controller, it's destined to reach the client, either in form of a JSON response or an HTML web page.

 In this article, we saw how Spring Boot translates those exceptions into a user-friendly output for our